CHART: How Have Your Members Of Congress Voted On Gun Bills?

 No new laws came of those discussions.

-Now, after a gunman killed 17 people at a Florida high school, President Donald Trump has given some indication of what he thinks could stop further shootings.
+Now, after a gunman killed 17 people at a Florida high school, President Trump has given some indication of what he thinks could stop further shootings.

 "We are committed to working with state and local leaders to help secure our schools and tackle the difficult issue of mental health," he said in a statement.